 She has been with the City since April, 2019.
 She worked with the Durham City-County Planning Department for 10 years before coming to Salisbury.

 URBAN DESIGN PLANNER

 (704) 638-5235 | firstname.lastname@example.org

-Alyssa Nelson works on long-range design projects for the City.
-She is the staff liaison to the Community Appearance Commission, Public Art Committee, and the Dixonville-Lincoln Memorial Project Committee.
+Alyssa works on long-range community design and placemaking projects for the City.
+She manages the annual Blockwork program, Main Street Plan and Sculpture Show and is the staff liaison to the Community Appearance Commission, Dixonville Task Force and Public Arts Commission.

 In 2020, she was accepted as one of a select group of young designers to the Next City Vanguard Conference in Greensboro, NC.
 Participants in the conference provide the host city with an action plan of creative urban development solutions.

 Alyssa holds a Master’s in Architecture and a Master’s in Urban Design from the University of North Carolina at Charlotte, as well as a Bachelor’s degree in Art and Education from Franklin Pierce University.
 She has been with the City since 2016.

 Emily’s long-range planning duties include facilitating the Municipal Service District, Innes Street Improvement and Historic Preservation grants, as well as assisting with the Forward 2040 Comprehensive Plan project.
 She is the staff liaison to the Historic Preservation Commission.